DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section7_CloudFormationForSysOps/notes.md

 - Chapter status: This seems fun!
 I want to practice!
 I want to launch things!
+- Still have to review the chapter and do the quiz
 - Lecture 64: Hey I'd like a find in map example
 - Fn::Sub was not very well explained on lecture 64